cubistcastle/static-site-generators/README.md

 static-site-generators
 ======================

-A mini-review of static site generators.
+This is a mini-review of static site generators.

+If you have updates/corrections then please feel free to submit pull requests.

 History
 -------